Hanover-CS/HC23-Chad-Vanover/Documents/annotated-biblio.md

 2. According to [this][7] wiki, chess programming is dominated by C and C++, probably due to the efficiency of the languages.
 There are some mentioned alternatives, like Booost and CuckooChess.
 3. [Electron][8] is a framework used for creating cross-platform desktop apps.
 It uses Chromium and Node.js, along with Javascript, HTML and CSS.
 4. [This][9] is an article listing several frameworks for building desktop apps.
 The article places Electron at number 2, noting that it is a solid pick for experienced developers making "heavy-duty" applications.
 It has Tauri at number 1, describing it as suitable for small-sized applications.
+5. [This][10] javascript file is a chessboard that will possibly be useful for my project.
+It apparently works very well with [this][11] chess library in javascript.

 [1]: https://lichess.org/
 [2]: https://www.chessmultiplayer.com/